 Currently, SIMP cannot self-modify the LDAP database directly; therefore, the LDAP Administrator needs to perform this action.
 Refer to the User Management chapter for more information on manipulating entries in LDAP.

-The example below shows the changes necessary to update the simp_options::ldap::sync information in LDAP.
+The example below shows an example ldif used to update the sync user information in LDAP.